 - Risk management and compliance.
 Improve audit management, controls, policy lifecycle management, etc.

 Another best practice involves adopting the process classification framework and performance metrics curated by the American Productivity & Quality Center.
 APQC is an authority on benchmarking, best practices, process and performance improvement, and knowledge management.
-Its Process Classification Framework (PCF) provides a common language for communicating and defining work processes, important steps in constructing an organization’s value stream.
+Its Process Classification Framework (PCF) provides a common language for communicating and defining work processes, important steps in constructing an organisation’s value stream.
 The framework is structured across five levels, starting with the broadest level and becoming increasingly fine-grained: category, product, process, activity and task.

 It’s also a best practice to create a business-value road map.
-This helps organizations understand and measure their current processes, identify likely future needs, and define process enhancements with supporting business cases that drive pain-point resolution and address outcome needs.
+This helps organisations understand and measure their current processes, identify likely future needs, and define process enhancements with supporting business cases that drive pain-point resolution and address outcome needs.
 Keep in mind, creating a business-value road map is not a once and done.
 Rather, it serves as a statement of direction that’s jointly owned by both the business and technology groups.
-As such, it needs to be reviewed periodically and updated as needed to reflect important changes within the organization, its associated industry and markets, and the road maps of its key software vendors.
+As such, it needs to be reviewed periodically and updated as needed to reflect important changes within the organisation, its associated industry and markets, and the road maps of its key software vendors.